 If you ever see a new mole or a suspicious mark on your skin, promptly have it evaluated by a dermatologist.
 If your immune system is weakened by a condition such as HIV, getting checked is especially important.

-One of the best ways to avoid the development of skin cancer is to wear protective sun screen all the time.
+One of the best ways to avoid developing skin cancer is to wear protective sunscreen all the time.
 Wearing clothes that protect against the sun, such as sun-block shirts, is also helpful.

-Be sure to familiarize yourself with the ABCDE method, which can help you determine if a mole is potentially cancerous or not.
+Be sure to familiarize yourself with the ABCDE method, which can help you determine whether a mole is potentially cancerous.